lbo34/dataBar/content/post/2018-10-22-reading-notes-series-applied-predictive-modeling-section-3.md

 **Data Tranformation**

 **Data centering and scaling** that allows all predictors to share a uniform scale.
 The authors note that this improves the stability of calculations.
 The next step is related to skewness in data.
 Skewness can be corrected by applying mathematical transformations such as log and square root.
 One interesting function to correct skewness in predictors is the **Box-Cox tranformation**.
-This transformation as one parameter λ.
+This transformation has one parameter λ.
 Through this parameter, it is possible to switch from square transformation (λ = 2), square root transformation (λ = 0.5), log transformation(λ = 0), inverse transformation (λ = -1).
 One nice aspect is that some implementations of the Box-Cox model allow to determine the "best" λ value for each predictor.

 Predictors transformation can also be applied to a **set of predictors rather than individual predictors** and the book defines two aspects: resolving **outliers** on the one side and **data reduction and feature extraction** on the other side.
 As outliers may correspond to valid part of data (like a different cluster of data), some treatments allow to "regularize" them as some modeling techniques are sensitive to their presence.
 One example of such treatment is the spatial sign treatment which allows to project all data points on the surface of a multidimensional sphere.
-An example of this transformtion is shown in the figure below.
+An example of this transformation is shown in the figure below.

 <img src="/post/2018-10-22-reading-notes-series-applied-predictive-modeling-section-3_files/spatial sign treatment.png" alt="Spation sign transformation" width="400px"/>